LW.12973 / LW.12974 Professor Julia McNally Open to 2L and 3L students; LL.M.s if space is available* Maximum of 10 students |

 Seminar

+Students will learn Housing Court procedure, the substantive laws pertaining to defending housing in New York City, and ethical rules in working with low-income clients.
 The seminar will also focus on cultivating lawyering skills through in-class exercises and developing strategies to tackle various types of client matters and cases.
-Guest speakers visit the seminar almost weekly who are experts in various aspects of housing law, trauma-informed lawyering, and housing policy.
-In so doing, the seminar will expose students to various careers paths in the affordable housing and tenant protection space.
+Guest speakers will visit who are experts in various aspects of housing law, trauma-informed lawyering, and housing policy.
+By this means, the seminar will expose students to various careers paths in the affordable housing and tenant protection space.

 Application Procedure